jamesbvaughan/jamesbvaughan.com/content/posts/open-task-light/index.md

 Steven worked with the beta testers to find solutions to these print and fit issues.
-One or more of us would report an issue with some part, and he (or one of the other testers) would tweak the design a bit, print their own parts for testing, and have other testers print the updated designs on their printers in order to validate them against a variety of printers, slicers, and filaments.
+One or more of us would report an issue with some part, and he (or one of the other testers) would tweak the design a bit, print parts for testing, and have other testers print the updated designs to validate the changes against a variety of printers, slicers, and filaments.
 The results of that process are in the print files and suggested slicer settings in the build documentation's [printing guide](https://open-task-light.gitbook.io/open-task-light/printing-guide).